Excluding bad placements automatically to eliminate low-quality PPC traffic

 Before 2018, click fraud apps were not considered a PHA.
 It was shocking to see that once they were recognized by Google, they instantly became the foremost type of potentially harmful apps on the Google Play Store.
 Ad fraud PHAs simply dominate the ecosystem.
 They account for 55% of all PHAs.

 But that’s not all.
 Think about all those reports coming from Asia about click farms where hundreds of mobile phones are re-programmed to click on ads, produce video views, or like Instagram or Facebook posts.
-You’ll easily understand why display campaigns, even though undoubtedly useful, are a potential source of trouble.
+You’ll easily understand why display campaigns, even though undoubtedly useful, are a potential source of trouble with unprecedented dubious sources of PPC traffic.

 Our Reply: A New "Placement as a Source" Algorithm